 Taejong Joo

 I am a final-year PhD student in the Department of Industrial Engineering & Management Sciences at Northwestern University, where I am fortunate to work with Diego Klabjan.
-My research focuses on large-language models (post-training), model adaptation, and robust machine learning.

 My aspiration is to develop AI systems with human-level adaptability and computational properties aligned with human preferences.
 Such AI systems would enable effective collaboration between humans and machines to tackle evolving real-world challenges that neither could solve alone.
+With this ambition, I’m currently working on post-training large language models, model adaptation, and robust machine learning.

-Before that, I obtained my bachelor’s and master’s degrees at Hanyang University, where I worked on human-machine interactions.
+Previously, I obtained my bachelor’s and master’s degrees at Hanyang University, where I worked on human-machine interactions.
 My research on formalizing human-machine interactions to enable adaptive automation under safety constraints was featured among the top 50 most popular articles in IEEE Transactions on Human-Machine Systems.

 Selected Research